• Ebook

 Recipe FAQs

-After cooling to room temperature, store these cookies in an airtight container at room temperature for up to 3 days or in the refrigerator for up to a week.
+After cooling to room temperature, store leftover vegan and gluten-free chocolate chip cookies in an airtight container at room temperature for up to 3 days or in the refrigerator for up to a week.

 What chocolate chips are allergen-free?